-WWE News: Former Impact Wrestling World Champion Makes Shocking Return To WWE At NXT Takeover: Philadelphia
+WWE News: Former Impact Wrestling World Champion Makes Shocking Return To WWE At ‘NXT TakeOver: Philadelphia’

 This is one of the biggest wrestling weekends of the year for WWE, and it was just made that much bigger after a former Impact Wrestling world champion returned to the company.
 There have been a lot of rumors flying around about who could make a surprise return or debut in Sunday’s Royal Rumble, but Saturday brought just as big of an opportunity.
-Near the end of the night at NXT Takeover: Philadelphia, Ethan Carter III officially made his return to WWE.
+Near the end of the night at NXT TakeOver: Philadelphia, Ethan Carter III officially made his return to WWE.

 With two matches left to go, Aleister Black took on Adam Cole in what many expected to be the match of the night, and they weren’t wrong.
 As recapped by the official website of WWE, the match involved a lot of weapons, a lot of interference, and some excellent wrestling from both superstars which left the fans extremely happy.